amandag63/JumpmanPlumberAMG/architecture.md

 states that are mutually exclusive and can be transitioned to only from certain other states by a clearly defined set of actions.
 A very important concept that is essential to the Animation, Core Logic and I/O
+- *Obstacle* - A thing that blocks one's way or prevents or hinders progress.
 - *Upgrade* - A way to make the given item, character, etc. more powerful.

 **Representation**

-This section describes the three ways in which we will talk about SUMOH.
+This section describes the three ways in which we will talk about Jumpman Plumber.

 The first will be the user-facing or Front-End view.
 A view of the software